project-sunbird/sunbird.org-docs/developer-docs/how-to-guide/how_to_seeddata_in_framework.md

 }
 ```

-Note: Once framework is published, all the changes will be reflecting into the framework get API.
+Note: Once the framework is published, all the changes will be available in the framework get API.

 ## Concepts Covered